30-06 vs. 270 Win

 But Wait a Moment

 To say that the 270 Winchester has a flatter trajectory than the 30-06 isn't always 100% true in terms of real world performance.
 It really depends on which rounds your are comparing.
-Our cartridge database is large enough that we have several instances of these the same grain, and same manufactuer for both cartridges.
+Our cartridge database is large enough that we have several instances of the same grain, and same manufactuer for both cartridges.
 These cartridges perform near identical.
 The only difference is the ballistic coeficient and the initial muzzle velocity.

 An example that favors the 30-06 is the .270 Winchester, Federal Sierra GameKing BTSP, 150gr and the .30-06 Springfield, Federal Sierra GameKing BTSP, 150gr.
 The difference in drop at 300 yards is 1/10 of one inch. (a tenth of one inch), and at 500 yards the 270 win is sitting just 1.5" (one and a half inches) higher than the 30-06.